 About the Artwork

-Installed in 1966 as part of Quebec's pioneering program to integrate art into architecture, McEwen's distinctive abstract style is well represented in the windows he created for the east wall of the first building designed specifically for the then, Sir George Williams University.
+Installed in 1966, McEwen's distinctive abstract style is well represented in the windows he created for the east wall of the first building designed specifically for the Sir George Williams University.
 These windows are best appreciated in the morning, when the sun imbues the muted palate with a calming and spiritual quality.

 About the Artist